 I loathe a travel day, just thinking about checking in and dealing with the masses going through security.
 It’s enough to make me lose my mind!

 Not to mention, it’s a gamble every time we place our luggage on the conveyor belt at the airport.
-Hopefully, as we pray to the luggage gods, it will arrive at our final destination.
+Giving our belongings a wave and praying to the luggage gods it will arrive at our final destination.
 But, with this new little tracking device in our suitcases, how will the airlines and airports handle our luggage going forward?

 “I know exactly where it is!”